matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 `/send_join` request to not know if the user is in some of the allowed rooms (due to not participating in them).
-If the user is not in any of the allowed rooms that are known to the homeserver it should return an error response with HTTP status code of 400 with an `errcode` of `M_CANNOT_ALLOW`.
+If the user is not in any of the allowed rooms that are known to the homeserver it should return an error response with HTTP status code of 400 with an `errcode` of `M_UNABLE_TO_AUTHORISE_JOIN`.
 The joining server should attempt to join via another resident homeserver.
 If the resident homeserver knows that the user is not in *any* of the allowed rooms it should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
 Note that it is a configuration error if there are allowed rooms with no participating authorised servers.

+A chosen resident homeserver might also be unable to issue invites, in this case it should return an error response with HTTP status code of 400 and an `errcode` of `M_CANNOT_ALLOW`.
+The joining server should attempt to join via another resident homeserver.

 From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional